Dance Studio Insurance

 Below are two applications for your dance school insurance.
 Read to figure out if you will be better off with Program A or Program B. If Programs A and B both seem to apply to you, you can fill out both forms to see which program gives you the best rate.
 They have the same coverages, although the limits vary.
 Check your lease to see if you have limit requirements.

 - You offer non-competitive cheer activities

-- You are a Pole Dancing or Pole Fitness Studio
+- You are a Pole Dancing, Pole Fitness Studio or offer Aerial Dance

 - Your studio is mobile or partially mobile

 - You'd like to include coverage for birthday parties, camps, or clinics